 Advanced Fluency

-Achieving advanced fluency or near-native command can take two to four years.
+Achieving advanced fluency or near-native command typically requires two to four years of dedicated study.
 This level includes nuanced comprehension, signing with native-like fluidity, and the ability to interpret or translate.
-Learners at this tier often engage with Deaf culture, participate in full immersion environments, and continually refine subtleties in grammar, regional variations, and idiomatic usage.
+Learners at this tier often engage deeply with Deaf culture, participate in full immersion environments, and continually refine subtleties in grammar, regional variations, and idiomatic usage.

-Professionals—such as interpreters for legal or medical settings—often need formal certification which reflects several years of dedicated training and practice.
+Professionals—such as interpreters for legal or medical settings—often pursue certification through the Registry of Interpreters for the Deaf (RID), which typically reflects several years of dedicated training and practice beyond basic language proficiency.

 Influences That Can Accelerate or Delay Progress

-• Learning style: Visual learners tend to excel but anyone can adapt with the right tools.
+- Learning style: Visual learners tend to excel, but anyone can adapt with appropriate tools.

-• Access to feedback: Regular correction by fluent signers helps avoid fossilizing errors.
+- Access to feedback: Regular correction by fluent signers helps prevent fossilizing errors.

-• Personal commitments: Work and family schedules can slow the process; intensive summer programs or study abroad (especially where sign language is the dominant mode of communication) can create inflection points for rapid gains.
+- Personal commitments: Work and family schedules can slow progress; intensive summer programs or study abroad can create inflection points for rapid gains.

 Real-World Scenarios: Diverse Experiences in Learning Sign Language